simewu/particle-packing/README.md

-# particle-packing
- A particle packing simulation
+#  A particle packing simulation